 Others point to the conflict between mobile livestock production systems and formal schooling:

 For nomads whose direct business is animal production in dryland conditions, using a school-based education service has three serious consequences.
 Firstly, the household—the production team—has to be split in a way that is functional to school attendance but not to the running of a family enterprise.
 Secondly, herd management and livestock mobility patterns have to be modified in ways that impact on their productivity and ultimately on the reliability of the production system.
 Thirdly, some but not all the children in the family will be enrolled in school, as joining school-based education will prevent those enrolled from being part of the production team (Krätli, 2008).
-This limits the chances of success of both formal education and animal production, and to make matters worse, when children don’t succeed through schooling they often become equally hard to employ in the livestock economy (Arero 2005).
+This limits the chances of success of both formal education and animal production, and to make matters worse, when children don’t succeed through schooling they often become equally hard to employ in the livestock economy (Arero 2005, X).